Roy-lab/drmn_utils/feature_generation_tools/README.md

 Given a set of motif instances (such as those listed in example_files/mouse_chr1_motif_example.txt), we first map those instances to gene TSS sites and aggregate the data for those regions.
 This is done in two steps first, using the aggregateSignalMotifNet/matchMotifToGenePerTF2.py script to apply that mapping, and the aggregateSignalMotifNet program to generate aggregated data for these motif instances for each data set.

 The usage and formatting infromation for these two tools is presented in the master Example.sh script, and in particular in the README for the aggregateSignalMotifNet tool.
-Note when using the -n1 argument for aggregateSignalMotifNet the output data values will be divided by the mean per-bp, genome-wide coverage of signal, but will not be further normalized.
+Note when using the -n1 argument for aggregateSignalMotifNet the output data values will be divided by the mean per-bp, genome-wide coverage of signal, but will not be further normalized or transformed.

 From this step a set of data files with unique identifiers representing motif and gene pairings is obtained:
 ```